 Hal Baxter began marketing his new invention, Draggin' Jeans in 1996.
-The now famous image of Hal dragging behind a pick-up truck comes from his early R&D work with Draggin' Jeans.
-Unsatisfied with the sandbags he initially employed to test his new invention, Hal put his ass on the line, literally.
-Only a genuine body provides realistic weight distribution for testing seam strength and wear to pressure points.
+The now famous image of Hal dragging behind a pick-up truck comes from his early R&D. Unsatisfied with sandbags, Hal put his ass on the line, literally, knowing that only a genuine body would provide realistic weight distribution for testing seam strength and pressure points.
 After several revisions, Draggin' Jeans were born.
-Hal's "eureka!" moment came one Sunday afternoon in the midst of a sweltering ride.
-Hal and a friend stopped for some ice cream to cool down.
-While waiting in line in some very colorful racing leathers, a small boy gazed transfixed at the pair of motorcyclists.
-After a few moments of silent contemplation the boy turned and yelled " Hey, Mama!
-Look at the clowns!"

-Hal decided there must be a better way.
-He developed Draggin' Jeans as an alternative to hot, bulky, unfashionable leathers.
-Draggin' Jeans are perfect for those times when leather is too much of a hassle.
-Draggin' Jeans are lined with Kevlar®.
-Kevlar® is one of the toughest, strongest materials in existence and is used for a variety of applications that require high strength-to-weight ratios (bullet-proof vests, aerospace construction, driver’s helmets, etc.).
-Five times stronger than steel yet soft and pliable, Kevlar® fabric lines the knees and seat of our jeans, providing superior protection where the motorcycle rider most needs it.
+Hal developed Draggin' Jeans as an alternative to hot, bulky, leathers.
+Perfect for those times when leather is too much of a hassle.
+Draggin' Jeans are lined with Dupont ™Kevlar® aramid fibers that, on a strength to weight basis, are five times stronger than steel.
+Soft and pliable, Dupont™ Kevlar® aramid fibers line the knees and seat of our jeans in a knitted protective layer, providing superior protection where you need it most.

-To this day Draggin Jeans is a family owned and run business, manufacturing its products in America, with American made materials.
-We pride ourselves on quality and the comfortable protection our products afford riders around the globe.
+To this day Draggin is a family owned and run business, manufacturing in America, with American made materials.
+We pride ourselves on quality, comfort, protection and customer service.